-The MVHR efficiency is multiplied by the appropriate in-use factor (Table 4h).
-The heat recovered is allowed for via an effective air change rate $n{\rm eff}$ which is where $n{adj}$ is the effective air change rate obtained at worksheet (22b) and $\eta$ is the MVHR efficiency in % including the in-use factor. $\eta$ is zero for balanced systems without heat recovery.
+4) Pressure difference across the MVHR on the supply and extract sides of the unit at continuous background setting where n{adj} is the effective air change rate obtained at worksheet (22b) and η is the MVHR efficiency in % including the in-use factor. η is zero for balanced systems without heat recovery.